francisco-pardo-pajuelo/francisco-pardo-pajuelo.github.io/_pages/about.md

 Work in Progress
 ------
+When the Household Becomes the School: Sibling Effects on Parental Attention and Educational Outcomes During School Closures

 Sibling Spillovers on Education Trajectories

 Complementarities of Joint Decisions Over Health Insurance within a Household: Evidence from Medicare Part D